 Depicting America As a Racist Nation:

-Shabazz reads American history as an unpunctuated narrative of white-perpetrated racism and oppression, a reality which he claims the schools are afraid to teach:
+Shabazz reads American history as a narrative punctuated on every line by white-perpetrated racism and oppression, a reality which he claims the schools are afraid to teach:

 "They teach you lies: George Washington was the father of our country.
 Thomas Jefferson was the father of our country.
 Christopher Columbus discovered America in 1492.
 Is that what they teach?...
 Oh, but I know a different Christopher Columbus.
 I know a different George Washington.
 I know a different Thomas Jefferson.
 I know a Christopher Columbus that came to the West Indies or the Caribbean and wiped out the Arouak Indians!
 I ... know a Christopher Columbus that came and began the holocaust of the Indians they wiped out — I'm talking about white folks.
 Wiped out 90 percent of the Indians in America, lied to the Indians over and over again, broke treaties, killed and murdered 90 percent of the Indians — straight-up genocide....
 George Washington!
 What about the George Washington that raped black women?
 What about the George Washington that had as many slaves as are sitting in this room?
 George Washington was a hypocrite, claiming a country that's free and just for all at the same time tradin' black men and women like a keg of molaskus — a keg of molasses — a chicken or a keg of whisky.
 Ol' Thomas Jefferson, old wooden-teeth-wearin', wig-wearin' Thomas Jefferson, nothin' but a slave-master, a slave-owner, an Indian-killer.
 Andrew Jackson!
 Indian killers, slave traders, slave owners!"